- Borrow & Request

 Paid, project-based student assistants are usually employed for one to three terms to provide support for a specific project (e.g. Voices of a Warming Planet Oral History Project).
 Under most circumstances, these positions are only open to students at Oregon State University or other colleges/universities, and are sometimes limited to undergraduate students.

-Paid project assistant opportunities will be announced on the OSU job site (https://jobs.oregonstate.edu), and we share them through our networks to recruit applicants.
+Paid project assistant opportunities will be announced on the OSU job site (https://jobs.oregonstate.edu), and we share them through our networks, including but not limited to our social media (instagram and twitter) and various campus programs, to recruit applicants.

 Please contact firstname.lastname@example.org if you have any questions.
 The request will be forwarded to Tiah Edmunson-Morton, SCARC Internship lead.

 121 The Valley Library

 Corvallis OR 97331–4501